Microgreen Grow Mats Verse Soil: Which is Better, Hemp, Bamboo, or Soil?

 Grow Mats in the Blackout Period

 We covered all trays for 3-days to allow the seeds to germinate.
 The weight gives a better seed to media contact.
-A couple of tea towels are also placed over the trays to exclude light.
+A couple of kitchen towels are also placed over the trays to exclude light.

 Placing the Microgreen Trays Under the Light